 - Sort your courses file by term_id.
 (This will typically leave courses attached to older terms at the top, and courses attached to newer terms at the bottom.)

-- Delete all courses from spreadsheet that do not need to be moved:
+- Delete all courses from the spreadsheet that do not need to be moved: